 Disaster planning and vital records protection are critical elements of an effective records management program.
-The Continuity of Government Office under the Office of Administration requires state government to develop plans to protect records that are vital to governmental activities so that critical services will be uninterrupted, maintained or restored in the event of a disaster.
-The Pennsylvania Historical and Museum Commission is responsible for disseminating information to these agencies relating to the identification, preservation and protection of vital records.
+The state Continuity of Government Office under the Office of Administration requires state government to develop plans to protect records that are vital to governmental activities so that critical services will be uninterrupted, maintained or restored in the event of a disaster.
+Further, The Commonwealth's Emergency Operations Plan requires local government agencies to develop plans for the same reasons.
+The Pennsylvania Historical and Museum Commission is responsible for disseminating information relating to the identification, preservation and protection of vital records.

-State agencies should contact Jerry Ellis of the Bureau of Archives and History at (717) 787-3384 or email@example.com for more information.
-Mail inquires may be sent to Jerry Ellis at the following address: Pennsylvania Historical and Museum Commission, Pennsylvania State Archives Building, 350 North Street, Harrisburg, PA 17120-0090.
+For additional information or assistance with completing these templates, contact Jerry Ellis at (717) 787-3384 or RA-LocalGovernment@pa.gov.
+Mail inquires may be sent to Mr. Ellis at the following address: Pennsylvania Historical and Museum Commission, Pennsylvania State Archives Building, 350 North Street, Harrisburg, PA 17120-0090.

 The Department of General Services also has a Records and Document Recovery Services Contract available for state agencies in need of immediate recovery and restoration services for non-electronic documents.

 At this website http://www.emarketplace.state.pa.us/BidContracts.aspx

 click on the drop down box for contract number and enter 4400011878 then “search”.
 This will pull up both suppliers on contract.
 Click on desired underlined contract number and then click on the letter C; this will bring up their contract information.